Top

 Author clear and concise content

+Use simple and clear language when creating Whatfix content.
 Use simple words and sentences while creating Whatfix content.
 Keep the description in your In-app Messages brief and to the point.

 Mobile_bp_clear content popup.png